Coronavirus Disease (COVID-19)

 International Society of Nurses Cancer Care

-The International Society of Nurses Cancer Care (ISNCC) has developed a position statment on COVID-19 to advocate for prevention and control strategies for cancer patients, their families/non-family caregivers, and the nurses careing for them.
+The International Society of Nurses Cancer Care (ISNCC) has developed a position statement on COVID-19 to advocate for prevention and control strategies for cancer patients, their families/non-family caregivers, and the nurses caring for them.

 John Hopkin's Nursing